 Find out about the industry voices that matter and pitch them about your new startup.
 Very few of them might care about your new product.
 It’s those few that your new startup needs.
-Industry influencers kind of know each other.
-If you can get one or two of those into your corner, imagine what a simple tweet from them could do for your startup’s PR.
-Such a mention would trigger the other influencers who didn’t take notice of you to go and check your product.
+Industry influencers are a network.
+If you can get one or two of those in your corner, imagine what a simple tweet from them could do for your startup’s PR.
+Such a mention would trigger the influencers who didn’t take notice of you to go and check your product.

-Correct timing also helps a lot.
+As we’ve said before, timing is key when you’re launching a PR campaign.
 You shouldn’t start building a follower base and kicking out press releases months before you launch, that will be too early.
 People will get tired of waiting and eventually forget about you.

-On the other hand, you shouldn’t build a follower base when it’s just 2 days left before launching your product.
+On the other hand, you shouldn’t build a follower base 2 days before launching your product.
 You will get very few email opt-ins for early users consequently leading to poor traction after launch.
-Therefore, find out the correct timing for these strategies alongside your product launch-date and see what works for you.
+Therefore, it’s important to find out the correct timing for these strategies alongside your product launch-date and see what works for you.

-However, in our opinion, building a following is good when it’s done about 6 to 8 weeks before launch.
+In our opinion, building a following is good when it’s done about 6 to 8 weeks before launch.
 Don’t forget, building a relationship with a journalist should start months before that.
 Finding a proper journalist to feature your story can be a very difficult task.
 Getting their contacts is even harder most of the time.
-An online tool like Pressfarm is built to help founders in this early stages of building startup PR by providing a platform where you go to easily find journalists and their contacts to write about your startup.

 Want to add something to our story?
-Reach out to us on Twitter @thepressfarm
+Reach out to us on Twitter @pressfarmpr

 When Pressfarm first started out we were a database for founders to search and find journalists’ contacts in order to build their media lists.
-However, Pressfarm has now pivoted to a full-fledged PR agency that caters towards the needs of startups and young companies that are trying to grow their online businesses.
-We offer our expertise in the management of Facebook and Google advertising, SEO services, and PR campaigns to ensure that companies are able to achieve their full potential, gain more leads, more customers and higher revenues.
+However, Pressfarm has now pivoted into a full-fledged PR agency that caters towards the needs of startups and young companies that are trying to grow their online businesses.
+We offer our expertise in developing memorable PR campaigns to ensure that companies are able to achieve their full potential, gain more leads, more customers and higher revenues.